 provides a space on campus where students with disability can access assistive technology and other specialist equipment.
-Often these are quiet spaces that students with disability can use.
+Often these are quiet spaces that students on the autism spectrum can use.
 Not all Higher Education or VET provider campuses offer these places.